ioos/ioos-sos-compliance-tests/README.md

 A set of CTL ([compliance test language](http://portal.opengeospatial.org/files/?artifact_id=33085)) files and utility scripts to test IOOS SOS implementations.

-Still very much a work in progress.
-All GetCapabilities tests have been implemented.
-DescribeSensor and GetObservation still need a lot of work.
+Still a work in progress.
+All GetCapabilities and DescribeSensor tests have been implemented.
+GetObservation still need a lot of work.

 See [list of covered tests](covered_tests.txt) for implementation converage.